sghpjuikit/player/app/documentation/README.md

 The difference between `./SpitPlayer.exe` and `./SpitPlayerc.exe` is that
 - `./SpitPlayer.exe` launched from terminal/commandline does not wait for process end and shows no output (stdout/stderr).
-  Recommended to start the application normally, from file explorer or by shortcut.
+  Recommended using for starting the application normally, from file explorer or by shortcut.
-- `./SpitPlayerc.exe` launched from outside terminal will open new commandline window Recommended to start the application from terminal, particularly to see its output or use its commands like help.
+- `./SpitPlayerc.exe` launched from outside terminal will open new commandline window Recommended using for starting the application from terminal, particularly to see its output or use its commands like help.

 From terminal (using bash):
 - `cd /drive-letter/path/to/application/directory`
 - `./SpitPlayerc.exe` to launch the application as console application
-- for options and commands see help using `./SpitPlayerc -h` or `./SpitPlayerc --help`
+- for options and commands see help to use `./SpitPlayerc -h` or `./SpitPlayerc --help`

 ##### Linux